saikrithik/LADS-License-Authorization-and-Drivers-Saftey/README.md

 [Link for files](http://www.mediafire.com/folder/hsml89rboufxf/Files_for_LADS)
 --> Store the downloaded files in the same directory where the repository is cloned.

-#### Check Project details folder for the Detailed information about this project

 ##### Recommended Configuration: